kyma-project/kyma/docs/kyma/docs/036-inst-custom-component-installation.md

 type: Installation
 ---

-You can use Kyma with a custom deployment of a component that you installed in the target environment.
-To enable such implementation, remove a given component from the list of components that install with Kyma.
-The version of your component's deployment must match the version that Kyma currently supports. [todo]
+Since Kyma is a modular tool, you can remove some components so that they do not install together with Kyma.
+You can also add some of them later, after the installation process.
+Read this document to learn how.

 ## Remove a component

 To disable a component from the list of components that install with Kyma, remove this component's entries from the appropriate file.
-The file depends on whether you install Kyma from the release or from sources, and whether you install Kyma locally or on the cluster.
+The file depends on whether you install Kyma from the release or from sources, and whether you install Kyma locally or on a cluster.
+The version of your component's deployment must match the version that Kyma currently supports.

 ### Installation from the release